opal-project-dev/fluidity/packages/contracts/test-report.md

       ✓ setParams(): reverts when called by non-owner, with wrong addresses, or twice (157ms) CommunityIssuance
-      ✓ setAddresses(): reverts when called by non-owner, with wrong addresses, or twice (136ms) LQTYStaking
+      ✓ setAddresses(): reverts when called by non-owner, with wrong addresses, or twice (136ms) OPLStaking
       ✓ setAddresses(): reverts when called by non-owner, with wrong addresses, or twice (261ms) LockupContractFactory
-      ✓ setLQTYAddress(): reverts when called by non-owner, with wrong address, or twice (216ms)
+      ✓ setOPLAddress(): reverts when called by non-owner, with wrong address, or twice (216ms)

   Contract: StabilityPool
-    ✓ getETH(): gets the recorded ETH balance
+    ✓ getAUT(): gets the recorded ETH balance
-    ✓ getTotalLUSDDeposits(): gets the recorded LUSD balance
+    ✓ getTotalONEUDeposits(): gets the recorded LUSD balance

   Contract: ActivePool
-    ✓ getETH(): gets the recorded ETH balance
+    ✓ getAUT(): gets the recorded ETH balance
-    ✓ getLUSDDebt(): gets the recorded LUSD balance
+    ✓ getONEUDebt(): gets the recorded LUSD balance
     ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount ✓ sendETH(): decreases the recorded ETH balance by the correct amount

   Contract: DefaultPool
-    ✓ getETH(): gets the recorded LUSD balance
+    ✓ getAUT(): gets the recorded LUSD balance
-    ✓ getLUSDDebt(): gets the recorded LUSD balance
+    ✓ getONEUDebt(): gets the recorded LUSD balance
     ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)